 What are the 4 phases of the claim process?

-Claims automation doesn’t erase the need for a strong procedural foundation.
+Claims automation doesn’t erase the need for a strong procedural foundation; the four claims processing steps remain the same.
 The process, regardless of line of business, still follows these four main phases:

 -